I accept everyone for who they are, but that doesn't stop me from having my own feelings. Having feelings does not equate to caring.

-Many individuals, I'd venture to say a majority of the world, feel as if it is upon others to accept them for the way they are so long as the way they are aligns with the current social trends and standards.
+Many individuals—I'd venture to say a majority of the world—feel as if it is upon others to accept them for the way they are so long as the way they are aligned with the current social trends and standards.
 When it comes to current social trends and standards I want to pack up my essentials and head into the nearest forest, never to be seen again, because I find them as palatable as drinking curdled milk.
-Delusions bred from current social expectation make it extremely difficult to hold opposing views, and that creates a rickety bridge of hot-and-cold exclusion.
+Delusions bred from current social expectations make it extremely difficult to hold opposing views, and that creates a rickety bridge of hot-and-cold exclusion.

 The Mass Social Delusion

-Often times—all too often, I should say—people mistake the privilege of acceptance for a God-given right.
+Oftentimes—all too often, I should say—people mistake the privilege of acceptance for a God-given right.
 In a utopia, where everyone follows the same mentality, rules, and standards, this would be an excellent trait to have included.
-Everyone deserves to have their opinions accepted, or at the very least have the existence and expression of their opinions accepted without judgement and hate.
-However, it is often forgotten that acceptance is a privilege we seek out from others and to assault them both figuratively and sometimes literally for their lack of acceptance towards you is asinine, immature, and illogical.
+Everyone deserves to have their opinions accepted, or at the very least have the existence and expression of their opinions accepted without judgment and hate.
+However, it is often forgotten that acceptance is a privilege we seek out from others, and to assault them both figuratively and sometimes literally for their lack of acceptance towards you is asinine, immature, and illogical.

 Asking someone to stop expressing their opinion is a situation that can spiral out of hand quickly, but it is important to realize that you are in the right in most cases you ask someone to stop speaking to you for your own comfort; unlike your acceptance of their opinions not being their right, it is your right to tell someone to stop speaking to you altogether and to take the appropriate action to make it stop if need be.
 When it comes to this mass social delusion of assuming that acceptance from others is your right, I used to be a very big culprit.